FUEL4EP/HomeAutomation/AsksinPP_developments/addons/hb-ep-devices-addon/CCU_RM/AsksinPP_addon_files_generator/README.md

 ## IMPORTANT: UNDER CONSTRUCTION AND VALIDATION
+- successfully used for all my home brew devices

 <br/>
 ## IMPORTANT: Since this generator software has beta status only, please check the generated install and uninstall scripts very carefully before using them in a production version of an addon.
 Usage is at your own risk!
 Thanks.
 Your feedback and enhancement proposals are welcome!
 Please let me know if the generator is creating wrong or incomplete install and uninstall scripts.
 Please send me a PN in such a case: FUEL4EP @ https://homematic-forum.de
 <br/>

+# NEWS 9th June 2023:

+- adapted [extract_rftypes_XML.groovy](./extract_rftypes_XML.groovy) to support lattest occu release of EQ3
+- some required_match_regex expression required an update

 # NEWS 2nd June 2021:
 - code has been restructured in order to support also subset definitions in rftypes XML
-- easymodes references are extracted and the concerning paramset definition are supressed in the translation XML control file
+- easymodes references are extracted and the concerning paramset definition are suppressed in the translation XML control file
 - option ids are extracted
-- the addon generator has been proven to work correctly for 'hb-ep-devices-addon' installed on a RaspberryMatic 3.57.5.2021052
 - the addon generator tends to extract a few more entries than the manually generated install and uninstall scripts e.g. of JP-HB-Devices-addon
 - all entries are getting an author specific prefix, e.g. 'F6' in case of FUEL4EP

+# NEWS 27th May June 2023:
+- the addon generator has been proven to work correctly for 'hb-ep-devices-addon' installed on a RaspberryMatic Aktuelle Firmwareversion: 	3.69.7.20230506
+- the addon generator has been validated with occu version: https://github.com/eq-3/occu/commit/a420be85d65df323a6c94efc5b132dbe9a2e3f24  version 3.69.7
+- the addon has been developed and tested under Kubuntu 22.04

 # Known unsupported features (currently no plan for support)